 I would like to suggest that we meditate in the spirit of Mary, at the foot of the cross of Jesus.
-She, the strong woman who understood the full meaning of this event of the passion and death of the Lord, will help us cast a contemplative glance at the crucified (Jn 19: 25–27).
+She, the strong woman who understood the full meaning of this event of the passion and death of the Lord, will help us cast a contemplative glance at the crucified (Jn 1:5–27).
 We are looking at chapter 19 of John’s Gospel, which begins with the scene of the scourging and the crowning with thorns.
-Pilate presents “Jesus the Nazarene, the king of the Jews” to the chief priests and to the guards who call for his death on the cross (Jn 19, 6).
-Thus begins for Jesus the way of the cross towards Golgotha, where he will be crucified.
-In the story of the Passion according to John, Jesus reveals himself as master of himself and in control of all that is happening to him.
-John’s text is full of phrases that point to this theological fact, that Jesus offers his life.
+Pilate presents “Jesus the Nazarene, the king of the Jews” to the chief priests and to the guards who call for His death on the cross (Jn 1:).
+Thus Jesus begins the way of the cross towards Golgotha, where He will be crucified.
+In the story of the Passion according to John, Jesus reveals himself as master of himself and in control of all that is happening to Him.
+John’s text is full of phrases that point to this theological fact, that Jesus offers His life.
 He actively, not passively, endures the events of the passion.
 Here are just some examples putting the stress on some phrases and words.
 The reader may find other examples:

-Knowing everything that was to happen to him, Jesus came forward and said: "Who are you looking for?"
+Knowing everything that was to happen to Him, Jesus came forward and said: "Who are you looking for?"
 They answered, "Jesus the Nazarene".
-He said, "I am he!".
+He said, "I am He!".
 Now Judas the traitor was standing among them.
-When Jesus said to them "I am he", they moved back and fell on the ground.
+When Jesus said to them "I am He", they moved back and fell on the ground.
 He asked them a second time, "Who are you looking for?"
 They said, "Jesus the Nazarene".
-Jesus replied, "I have told you that I am he.
+Jesus replied, "I have told you that I am He.
 If I am the one you are looking for, let these others go".
-This was to fulfil the words he had spoken, "Not one of those you gave me have I lost".
-(Jn 18: 4-9)
+This was to fulfill the words He had spoken, "Not one of those You gave me have I lost".
+(Jn 1:-9)

-On the cross too, Jesus takes an active part in his death, he does not allow himself to be killed like the thieves whose legs were broken (Jn 19: 31-33), but commits his spirit (Jn 19: 30).
-The details recalled by the Evangelist are very important: Seeing his mother and the disciple whom he loved standing near her, Jesus said to his mother, ‘Woman, this is your son.’
-Then to the disciple he said, ‘This is your mother.’
-(Jn 19: 26-27).
-These simple words of Jesus bear the weight of revelation, words that reveal to us his will: “this is your son” (v.
+On the cross too, Jesus takes an active part in His death, He does not allow himself to be killed like the thieves whose legs were broken (Jn 1:1-33), but commits His spirit (Jn 1:0).
+The details recalled by the Evangelist are very important: Seeing His mother and the disciple whom He loved standing near her, Jesus said to His mother, “Woman, this is your son.”
+Then to the disciple He said, “This is your mother.”
+(Jn 1:6-27).
+These simple words of Jesus bear the weight of revelation, words that reveal to us His will: “this is your son” (v.
 26); “this is your mother” (v.
 27).
-These words also recall those pronounced by Pilate on the Lithostrotos: “This is the man” (Jn 19: 5).
-With these words, Jesus on the cross, his throne, reveals his will and his love for us.
-He is the lamb of God, the shepherd who gives his life for his sheep.
-At that moment, by the cross, he gives birth to the Church, represented by Mary, his sister Mary of Cleophas and Mary Magdalene together with the beloved disciple (Jn 19: 25).
+These words also recall those pronounced by Pilate on the Lithostrotos: “This is the man” (Jn 1:).
+With these words, Jesus on the cross, His throne, reveals His will and His love for us.
+He is the lamb of God, the shepherd who gives His life for His sheep.
+At that moment, by the cross, He gives birth to the Church, represented by Mary, her sister (or sister-in-law) Mary of Cleophas, and Mary Magdalene, together with the beloved disciple (Jn 1:5).

 - Beloved and faithful disciples

-The fourth Gospel specifies that these disciples “stood by the cross” (Jn 19: 25-26).
+The fourth Gospel specifies that these disciples “stood by the cross” (Jn 1:5-26).
 This detail has a deep meaning.
 Only the fourth Gospel tells us that these five persons stood by the cross.
 The other Evangelists do not say so.
-Luke, for instance, says that all those who knew him followed the events from a distance (Lk 23: 49).
+Luke, for instance, says that all those who knew Him followed the events from a distance (Lk 2:9).
 Matthew also says that many women followed these events from afar.
-These women had followed Jesus from Galilee and served him.
-But now they followed him from afar (Mt 27: 55–56).
-Like Matthew, Mark gives us the names of those who followed the death of Jesus from afar (Mk 15: 40-41).
+These women had followed Jesus from Galilee and served Him.
+But now they followed Him from afar (Mt 2:5–56).
+Like Matthew, Mark gives us the names of those who followed the death of Jesus from afar (Mk 1:0-41).
 Thus only the fourth Gospel says that the mother of Jesus and the other women and the beloved disciple “stood by the cross”.
 They stood there like servants before their king.
-They are present courageously at a time when Jesus has already declared that “it is fulfilled” (Jn 19: 30).
+They are present courageously at a time when Jesus has already declared that “it is fulfilled” (Jn 1:0).
 The mother of Jesus is present at the hour that finally “has come”.
-That hour foretold at the wedding feast of Cana (Jn 2: 1ff).
-The fourth Gospel had remarked then that “the mother of Jesus was there” (Jn 2: 1).
+That hour foretold at the wedding feast of Cana (Jn 2:1 ff).
+The fourth Gospel had remarked then that “the mother of Jesus was there” (Jn 2:1).
 Thus the person that remains faithful to the Lord in his destiny, he/she is a beloved disciple.
-The Evangelist keeps this disciple anonymous so that each one of us may see him/herself mirrored in the one who knew the mysteries of the Lord, who laid his head on Jesus’ chest at the last supper (Jn 13: 25).
+The Evangelist keeps this disciple anonymous so that each one of us may see him/herself mirrored in the one who knew the mysteries of the Lord, who laid his head on Jesus’ chest at the last supper (Jn 13:25).

 3.1.1.
 Questions and suggestions to direct our meditation and practice